Paying influencers doesn’t have to be confusing. This post will help you answer the following questions to ensure you choose the best payment method:

-- Don’t go over your budget, just because an influencer is “hot” at the moment.
+- Don’t go over your budget!
+You shouldn’t spend more because an influencer is trending at the moment.
 What matters more is if an influencer fits your brand, and could deliver according to your marketing purpose.

 If your company is particularly well-known in your industry, many influencers can find being associated with your brand an attractive reward.
 For this to work well, you must make an influencer feel special to represent your name.
 Finding influencers who share the same values, interests, and possibly aesthetics with your brand will yield better results when getting influencers to support your brand without a monetary return.
 (E.g. AAA Biking Company chooses 10 influencers in the biking community to become their ambassadors, where they have exclusive perks while promoting the brand to their followers.)

-Similarly to brand association, some influencers can feel enticed to work with brands or non-profits who promote a cause they care about.
+Similar to brand association, some influencers can feel enticed to work with brands or non-profits that promote a cause they care about.
 Sourcing out influencers with the same passion and awareness is an important step if your company decides to use this strategy.
 (E.g. Planned Parenthood reaches out to influencers who are passionate about reproductive rights to post about a new campaign they have.)

 A few things to note if you’re running an unpaid campaign:

-- Certain industries have a better chance of exchanging products/exposure for influencers’ content, like beauty, fashion, travel & leisure, events, luxury goods, etc.
+- Certain industries have a better chance of exchanging products/exposure for influencers’ content.
+These include beauty, fashion, travel & leisure, events, luxury goods, etc.

-- If you choose to send influencers samples or products for a review in return, you’ll need to expect that they might not like your product or give it a glowing recommendation.
+- If you choose to send influencers samples or products for a review in return, you need to accept that they might not like your product or give it a glowing recommendation.
 However, there are steps you could take to avoid an influencer leaving you a horrible review, such as searching for influencers who have already used similar products, or better yet, products from your brand.